canonical/ubuntu-pro-client/dev-docs/documentation/styleguide.md

 Although it's possible to nest admonitions inside each other, it's better to avoid doing that unless it's strictly necessary!
 ```

-## Organisation

-We follow the [principles of Diataxis](https://diataxis.fr/) in our
-documentation.
-When writing new docs, try to consider the purpose of the
-document and how the reader will probably use it.
-This will help you to decide
-which section it belongs in.

 ### Getting advice